rdkcentral/rdk-halif-device_settings/docs/pages/FrontPanelDisplay_halSpec.md

 This interface provides a set of `API`s to facilitate communication to Front Panel `LED` Display SoC Drivers.

-The Brightness, color and text of Front Panel `LED`s can be set or retrieved.
+The brightness, color and text of Front Panel `LED`s can be set or retrieved.
 It also provides `API` to enable or disable the specified discrete `LED` on the Front Panel Display.

 ## Component Runtime Execution Requirements

-The component should manage system resources appropriately to avoid memory leaks and excessive resource utilization.
-Efficient memory management and resource cleanup are essential for stable and reliable execution.
-Additionally, the component should meet specified performance requirements, including response time, throughput, and resource usage based on the underlying platform's capabilities.
-The component should also be designed to scale effectively with increased load, being able to handle higher levels of usage without significant degradation in performance or stability.
+The component must adeptly manage resources to prevent issues like memory leaks and excessive utilization.
+It must also meet performance goals for response time, throughput, and resource use as per the platform's capabilities.

 Failure to meet these requirements will likely result in undefined and unexpected behaviour.